dotnet/docs/docs/framework/windows-workflow-foundation/samples/suspended-instance-management.md

 2. Set up the SQL Server database.

-    1. From a [!INCLUDE[vs2010](../../../../includes/vs2010-md.md)] command prompt, run “setup.cmd” from the SuspendedInstanceManagement sample directory, which does the following:
+    1. From a [!INCLUDE[vs2010](../../../../includes/vs2010-md.md)] command prompt, run "setup.cmd" from the SuspendedInstanceManagement sample directory, which does the following:

         1. Creates a persistence database using SQL Server Express.
 If the persistence database already exists, then it is dropped and re-created